 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-An Environmental License Agreement (ELA) is a Michigan Department of Environmental Quality (MDEQ)-approved alternative institutional control, proposed to the Michigan Department of Transportation (MDOT) by a liable party to leave environmental contamination in place within MDOT operational right of way (ROW).
-An ELA may be necessary for liable parties to pursue in order to obtain site closure by the MDEQ, by way of restricting exposure to contamination remaining beneath MDOT ROW.
+An Environmental License Agreement (ELA) is a Michigan Department of Environment, Great Lakes, and Energy (EGLE)-approved alternative institutional control, proposed to MDOT by a liable party to leave environmental contamination in place within MDOT operational right of way (ROW).
+An ELA may be necessary for liable parties to pursue in order to obtain site closure by the EGLE, by way of restricting exposure to contamination remaining beneath MDOT ROW.
 An application for an ELA for MDOT controlled property shall be completed by the liable party through the guidelines and procedures outlined below.

 An ELA is needed when all of the following conditions are met: